stream-pi/client/README.md

 The original Stream Deck can serve as an extremely useful and powerful tool for Streamers, gamers, and professional users.
 However, it is not a budget friendly option for the average user.
 Hence, we decided to work on an opensource and cheaper alternative to the Stream Deck - The StreamPi

+#### How to install StreamPi Client?

+Installation is easy.
+You can grab the latest build from [Releases](https://github.com/ladiesman6969/streampi_client/releases), extract it on your SBC in your preferred directory, and then run `sudo ./install.sh` in the extracted directory.

 #### How to use StreamPi?

 You can browse through a comprehensive list of tutorials [here](google.com).